joshperry/carwings/protocol.markdown

 This protocol is a much simpler interface to the Carwings telematics information.
 The original protocol was an XML SOAP API and was a bit of a pain to work with.

-Every operation is executed as a simple HTTP GET request and responds with JSON documents.
+Every operation is executed as a simple HTTP GET request and responds with a JSON document.
-Parameters for the operation are encoded on the querystring.
-For simple testing/scripting, most of these operations will work by simply pasting the URI into your browser address bar.
+Parameters for the operation are encoded on the querystring, and for simple testing/scripting, most of these operations will work by simply pasting the URI into your browser address bar.

 The only operation that requires any kind of credentials is the User Login operation.
-All other operations take the `DCMID` and the `VIN` of your vehicle as parameters for authorizing the requested operation.
+All other operations take the `DCMID` and the `VIN` pair of a vehicle as parameters for authorizing the requested operation.

-All of the responses documents have a `message` and `status` property to signal operation success/failure messages and status.
+All of the response documents have a `message` and `status` property to signal operation success/failure.
-The `status` seems to mirror the HTTP reponse code and `message` seems to be "success" for successful operations.
+The `status` is a numerical value that is `200` on success, and `message` is a string that is "success" for successful operations.

 ## Long Polled Operations

 Operations that dispatch a request to the vehicle follow a long polling pattern.
+There are a pair of operations for these types of requests.
-For these long poll operations, there is an operation to initiate the vehicle request and returns a `resultKey` property.
+The first is an operation to initiate the vehicle request.
+The result of these initiating operations is a `resultKey`.
-The value of this key can be used as a parameter to a matching `*Result` operation to poll for the operation results.
+The value of this key can be used as a parameter to the matching `*Result` operation to poll for the operation completion and result.

 These result operations return a document that contains a `responseFlag` property.
 When this property comes back `0`, the vehicle response is still pending.
-When it returns `1`, the vehicle request has been completed and the document contains the response properties.
+When it returns `1`, the vehicle request has been completed and the document contains the operation result properties.

 ## User Login